auth0/docs/articles/hooks/concepts/credentials-exchange-extensibility-point.md

 The extensibility point will ignore all other response object properties.

 ::: note
-If you need to configure client secrets and access them within your Hook, you can do so using `context.webtask.secrets.SECRET_NAME`.
+If you need to configure client secrets and access them within Hooks, use `context.webtask.secrets.SECRET_NAME`.
 :::

 ## Next steps